Jfeatherstone/SFMLCollision/README.md

 Now that we have a vertex of 1s representing parts to be included and 0s that represent empty space, we begin removing excess points.
 The most obvious part to remove here is the inside of the shape.
 To properly represent our image, we really only need to identify the outline, so we remove anything that isn't accessible to an outside shape.
 In this stage, we also fill in any inside details such that they are removed.
 This is done by drawing eight lines in all of the cardinal directions and diagonals, and seeing if they encounter a point that is included.
 If all eight do, the point must be inside the outline of the object.
 This can be seen in Images/test6.png and Images/test7.png which will produce the exact same polygon.

-The next group of verticies to be removed are those that are in a straight line, of which we really only need to two endpoints of said line.
-This is really just checking above and below and left and right of a point and removing the intermediate verticies.
+The next group of vertices to be removed are those that are in a straight line, of which we really only need to two endpoints of said line.
+This is really just checking above and below and left and right of a point and removing the intermediate vertices.

 ![step4](https://raw.githubusercontent.com/Jfeatherstone/SFMLCollision/master/Images/step4.jpg) ![step5](https://raw.githubusercontent.com/Jfeatherstone/SFMLCollision/master/Images/step5.jpg)

-The next step of identify verticies is very similar to the previous one, but instead works with diagonal lines.
+The next step of identify vertices is very similar to the previous one, but instead works with diagonal lines.

 Finally, we remove any intermediate points along the horizontals, similar to what we did earlier with verticle and horizontal lines.

-These steps remove just about all of the excess verticies we have, and provide a rather good, just-about pixel-perfect representation of our texture.
+These steps remove just about all of the excess vertices we have, and provide a rather good, just-about pixel-perfect representation of our texture.

-The next step is arguably the hardest, and involves adding our verticies in the proper order.
+The next step is arguably the hardest, and involves adding our vertices in the proper order.
 This seems like it should be an easy step, just iterate through our vector and add any points that have a value of 1, but alas.
-If we were to do this, the order of our verticies would be incorrect, and shape would zig-zag back and forth, and be a terrible representation of the actual shape.
+If we were to do this, the order of our vertices would be incorrect, and shape would zig-zag back and forth, and be a terrible representation of the actual shape.
 Instead, we have to follow one direction, clockwise or counter-clockwise, consistently, which is easier said than done.

-One of the saving graces of this process is that due to our vertex reduction, just about every vertex should only be connected to either one two verticies (1), or a place that used to be a vertex (3).
-The case where this is not true is exmplified in the last image above, where at the top of the shape we have a 2x2 square of all verticies.
+One of the saving graces of this process is that due to our vertex reduction, just about every vertex should only be connected to either one two vertices (1), or a place that used to be a vertex (3).
+The case where this is not true is exmplified in the last image above, where at the top of the shape we have a 2x2 square of all vertices.

 We can then keep track of which places (1s or 3s) we have visited, so we don't repeat any values, and each location will only have one other location to go to.